gocommando/commando/README.md

 ## Creating your own plugins

-Take a look at [commando-alert](https://github.com/rzane/commando-alert) for an example.
-Plugins that are added to the `package.json` are autoloaded.
+Take a look at [commando-alert](https://gist.github.com/rzane/c533081aa21a0e0fef17) for an example.

+Once your plugin is installed, the entry file in your `package.json` will be automatically require.
+Then, you need to do is require your component in [client/commands.js](client/commands.js).